aducks/space/index.md

 ### The Space

-The location to be improved.
+The location to be improved upon.

 ```markdown
 Syntax highlighted code block